INGREDIENTS: Teff Grain

-IMPORTANT NOTE: Although we are a dedicated no-nuts equipment facility, if you have allergies to any Gerbs Allergen Friendly products (grains, seeds, fruits, rice or oats), please email us first before ordering: firstname.lastname@example.org
+Although we are a dedicated 12 Free product line & facility, if you have an allergy(ies) to any Gerbs ingredients, please email us first before ordering, so that we can answer any questions and talk about your options: firstname.lastname@example.org

 High Nutritional Value

-Teff is a gluten-free grain so it can be a great alternative for those living with celiac disease, having gluten intolerance or choosing a gluten-free lifestyle.
+Teff is a gluten-free grain so it can be a great alternative for those living with Celiac Disease, having gluten intolerance or choosing a gluten-free lifestyle.

-Better Manage Blood Sugars
+Manage Blood Sugar

-The fiber content in this tiny little grain can help you regulate your bowel movements and keep you feeling fuller longer.
+The fiber content in this tiny little grain can help regulate your bowel movements, and keep you feeling fuller for longer.